curtis-arch/text-to-speech/README.md

 }
 ```

-A valid `token` (or API Key) for the desired engine must always be specified.
+A valid `api_key` for the desired engine must always be specified.
+Some engines might require additional attributes, e.g. `user_id`.
 Possible values for the murf.ai configuration are documented [here](https://murf.ai/api/docs/api-reference/generate-with-key).